eiiches/mysql-protobuf-functions/internal/protonumberjson/README.md

 - **Map fields** are serialized as JSON objects with string keys
 - **Enum fields** are serialized as numbers for robustness against enum value renames
 - **Bytes fields** are always encoded using standard Base64 with padding (Base64 URL encoding is not supported)
-- **All message types** follow the same consistent field number format
+- **All message types**, including Well-Known Types, follow the same consistent field number format
 - **Default values** are omitted from the JSON output to reduce payload size

 ### Example Transformations